japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 assertSupported(): Unit
 ----

-`assertSupported` requests `UnsupportedOperationChecker` to link:spark-sql-UnsupportedOperationChecker.adoc#checkForBatch[checkForBatch] when...FIXME
+`assertSupported` requests `UnsupportedOperationChecker` to spark-sql-UnsupportedOperationChecker.md#checkForBatch[checkForBatch] when...FIXME

 NOTE: `assertSupported` is used exclusively when `QueryExecution` is requested for <<withCachedData, withCachedData>> logical plan.